jjnurminen/hpimon/README.md

 If the SNR of all coils suddenly decreases a lot, this may due to:

--subject has moved further down in the helmet
+- subject has moved further down in the helmet
--a large increase in environmental interference -continuous HPI accidentally turned off
+- a large increase in environmental interference
+- continuous HPI accidentally turned off

 ## Warning about shutting down the realtime server